-Pressing and skin contact
+Pressing and Skin Contact

-Any process that leads to a greater extraction of phenolics potentially increase wine susceptibility to pinking: high number of press rotations, high press pressure, presence of stems, skin contact, duration of skin contact, etc.
+Any process that leads to a greater extraction of phenolics potentially increases wine susceptibility to pinking: high number of press rotations, high press pressure, presence of stems, skin contact, duration of skin contact, etc.

-Additionally, temperature has an influence: cold temperature at crushing, pressing and during skin contact seems to increase pinking potential.
-This may be due to a higher solubilization of oxygen into the juice that at higher temperature causes oxidation and appearance of the pink colour.
+Additionally, temperature has an influence: cold temperatures at crushing, pressing and during skin contact seem to increase pinking potential.
+This may be due to a higher solubilization of oxygen into the juice, which once at higher temperature causes oxidation and appearance of pink color.

-Reductive conditions
+Reductive Conditions

 As already mentioned, pinking occurs more frequently in wines made in reductive conditions.
-The use of dry ice, inert gases, SO_2 and ascorbic acid during vinification helps to preserve a higher phenolic content in the wine that, if accidentally exposed to oxygen during cellaring and bottling, are more prone to oxidative phenomena such as pinking and browning.
-When adopting reductive vinification, it is crucial to protect wine from oxygen till packaging.
+The use of dry ice, inert gases, SO_2 and ascorbic acid during vinification helps to preserve a higher phenolic content in wine that, if accidentally exposed to oxygen during ageing and bottling, are more prone to oxidative phenomena such as pinking and browning.
+When adopting reductive vinification, it is crucial to protect wine from oxygen until packaging.